 The definition of "sexually violent person" includes conduct prohibited by a previous version of a statute enumerated in sub.
 (6) as long as the conduct prohibited under the predecessor statute remains prohibited under the current statute.
 State v.
 Pharm, 2000 WI App 167, 238 Wis.
 2d 97, 617 N.W.2d 163, 98-1542.

 Chapter 980 is not facially unconstitutional.
-Due process does not require proof of a recent overt act in evaluating the dangerousness of the offender when there has been a break in the offender's ingregarition and the offender is reingerspected for non-
+Due process does not require proof of a recent overt act in evaluating the dangerousness of the offender when there has been a break in the offender.

 Chapter 980 is not facially unconstitutional.
-Due process does not require proof of a recent overt act in evaluating the dangerousness of the offender when there has been a break in the offender's incarceration and the offender is reincarcerated for nonsexual behavior.
+Due process does not require proof a recent overt act in evaluating the dangerousness of the offender when there has been a break in the offender's incarceration and the offender is reincarcerated for non-sexual behavior.
 Substantive due process allows for a ch.
 980 commitment when there is sufficient evidence of current dangerousness.
 There is no bright-line rule that requires current dangerousness to be proven by a particular type of evidence.
 State v.
 Bush, 2005 WI 103, 283 Wis.
 2d 90, 699 N.W.2d 80, 03-2306.